-At least 1/2, but is there any network with a higher cascade capacity?

-Will mean that an inferior technology can displace a superior one, even when the inferior technology starts at only a small set of initial adopters.
+- At least 1/2 - Is there any network with a higher cascade capacity? - This will mean that an inferior technology can displace a superior one, even when the inferior technology starts at only a small set of initial adopters.

 Claim: There is no network in which the cascade capacity exceeds 1/2